 “IBN transforms a hardware-centric, manual network into a controller-led network that captures business intent and translates it into policies that can be automated and applied consistently across the network.
 The goal is for the network to continuously monitor and adjust network performance to help assure desired business outcomes.”

-In short, IBNs build on SDNs by adding AI to the mix based on an AI-driven network host controller.
-For large networks, the prime host controls other secondary network controllers spread around the network.
-It may stand alone for the smaller network.
+In short, IBNs build on SDNs by explicitly encoding intent and driving the network via a controller.
+For large networks, central controllers may drive other secondary network controllers spread around the network.
+Smaller networks may have a single controller.

-Networks then become self-learning and, to a large extent, self-managing.
+Networks then become adaptive, reconfiguring themselves as operators drive changes via the intent model.
 Many common problems are resolved without human intervention, and resources are devoted to higher-level activities, ensuring improved levels of safety and service.

 If there is a problem that the IBN cannot resolve, it provides network managers with detailed information about the network problem, speeding up their response by removing the need for a detailed investigation of the fault.